Rules of the Japanese Chin Club

 9. EXPULSION OF MEMBERS.

-Any Member who shall be suspended under Kennel Club Rule A42 j(5), and/or any Member whose dog(s) is/are disqualified under Kennel Club Rule A42 j(9) shall ipso facto cease to be a Member of The Club for the duration of the suspension and/or disqualification.
+9a Any Member who shall be disqualified under Kennel Club Rule A11.j.(5) and/or Kennel Club Rule A11.j.(9) shall ipso facto cease to be a Member of The Club.

 9b.
 Final Court Of Appeal

 The Club will comply in strict accordance with all rules and regulations applying to Breed Clubs laid down by The Kennel Club.

 The Club shall not join any Federation of Societies and Clubs.

 The Kennel Club is the final authority for interpreting the rules and regulations of the club in all cases relative to canine or society matters.

 10. CODES OF ETHICS.